haukesomm/apple-photos-export/README.md

 > guaranteed to work with future versions of the Photos app or at all.
 Use it at your own risk and always keep a backup
 > of your library.

-> [!NOTE]
-> This project is currently undergoing a huge rewrite in order to reduce the footprint of the app, to make it more
-> Rust-like and to provide a solid foundation for upcoming releases.
->
-> As I only have limited time to work on side projects, this may take some time.
-> The project is not dead, however!
->
-> In the meantime, I hope this tool continues to be as useful as possible.
->
-> Cheers!

 ## Highlights

 - Lists all albums of the library as an ascii tree